• Produced by Jack Binder

 A truncated prep (preparation) period can be very problematic as everyone is rushed to do their work in time for filming.
 The best deals require space and research, as the time required for negotiating and weighing options vastly effects the value and cost savings which can be achieved.

-Shooting Days are the key to a quality production as well.
+Shooting Days on a big budget movie versus a low budget film are the key to a quality production as well.
 The more time and money you can allot to more shooting days will not only make the director more confident and able to achieve the goals of the production, it likewise affords the actors their space to create their performance.

 As film budgets have decreased due to market constraints producers and directors have been required to reduce the amount of shooting days as a way to keep the budget down.
 The upside is we are getting more adept to shooting faster however the downside is it demands an extremely fast paced film production period which can be hampered by a likewise reduced prep period.